BillTheBest/netzke.org/content/community.markdown

 For questions and discussions, feel free to join the [Netzke Google Groups](http://groups.google.com/group/netzke/).
 Before you can post there, you'll need to send the request for joining the groups (please, mention *Netzke* in the subject), which is normally processed within a couple of hours (*this is the unfortunate anti-spam measure*).

 ### Blog posts about Netzke
-* Netzke login form, BDD-style (in Russian): [Автотесты Netzke в браузере](http://a3r.me/blog/2011/netzke-cucumber-selenium.html)
 * [Introducing Ext.Direct to Netzke](http://pschyska.blogspot.com/2011/02/introducing-extdirect-to-netzke.html) by [Paul Schyska](http://twitter.com/pschyska)
+* [Автотесты Netzke в браузере](http://a3r.me/blog/2011/netzke-cucumber-selenium.html) - Netzke login form, BDD-style -- *in Russian*